XR-Robotics/.github/profile/README.md

       adb install -g XRoboToolkit-PICO-1.1.1.apk
       ```
 4. **Run Sample in Simulated Environment or on Real Robot**
-   - Connect robot PC and Pico 4 Ultra under the same network
+   - Connect robot PC and PICO 4 Ultra under the same network
    - On robot PC, double click app icon of `XRoboToolkit-PC-Service` or run service `/opt/apps/roboticsservice/runService.sh`
-   - Open app `XRoboToolkit` on the Pico headset.
+   - Open app `XRoboToolkit` on the PICO headset.
 Details of the Unity app can be found in the [Unity source repo](https://github.com/XR-Robotics/XRoboToolkit-Unity-Client).
    - Follow instructions on [XRoboToolkit-Teleop-Sample-Python](https://github.com/XR-Robotics/XRoboToolkit-Teleop-Sample-Python) to run test in simulated environment or on real robot.

 ## 📦 Key Features